Priam: Life

 In Book 3 of Homer's Iliad, Priam tells Helen of Troy that he once helped King Mygdon of Phrygia in a battle against the Amazons.

 When Hector is killed by Achilles, the Greek warrior treats the body with disrespect and refuses to give it back.
 According to Homer in book XXIV of the Iliad, Zeus sends the god Hermes to escort King Priam, Hector's father and the ruler of Troy, into the Greek camp.
 Priam tearfully pleads with Achilles to take pity on a father bereft of his son and return Hector's body.
 He invokes the memory of Achilles' own father, Peleus.
 Priam begs Achilles to pity him, saying "I have endured what no one on earth has ever done before – I put my lips to the hands of the man who killed my son."
 Deeply moved, Achilles relents and returns Hector's corpse to the Trojans.
 Both sides agree to a temporary truce, and Achilles gives Priam leave to hold a proper funeral for Hector, complete with funeral games.
 He promises that no Greek will engage in combat for at least nine days, but on the twelfth day of peace, the Greeks would all stand once more and the mighty war would continue.

 Priam is killed during the Sack of Troy by Achilles' son Neoptolemus (also known as Pyrrhus).
 His death is graphically related in Book II of Virgil's Aeneid.
 In Virgil's description, Neoptolemus first kills Priam's son Polites in front of his father as he seeks sanctuary on the altar of Zeus.
 Priam rebukes Neoptolemus, throwing a spear at him, harmlessly hitting his shield.
 Neoptolemus then drags Priam to the altar and there kills him too.
 Priam's death is alternatively depicted in some Greek vases.
 In this version, Neoptolemus clubs Priam to death with the corpse of the latter's baby grandson, Astyanax.

-It has been suggested by Hittite sources, specifically the Manapa-Tarhunta letter, that there is historical basis for the archetype of King Priam.
-The letter describes one Piyama-Radu as a troublesome rebel who overthrew a Hittite client king and thereafter established his own rule over the city of Troy (mentioned as Wilusa in Hittite).
-There is also mention of an Alaksandu, suggested to be Alexander (King Priam's son from the Iliad), a later ruler of the city of Wilusa who established peace between Wilusa and Hatti (see the Alaksandu treaty).